Free Printable Homeschool Morning Menu (Customizable)

 I want to continue to emphasize that everyone’s morning menu can have different items based on age, the child’s needs, and your family’s unique homeschool or life experience.
 I will explain what we have in our morning menu for my five-year-old and my three-year-old.

-My boys’ morning menus look slightly different from each other, but the bulk of them is similar.
-I basically print everything for my three-year-old but don’t enforce the same amount of ‘perfection’ as I do for my five-year-old.
+My boys’ morning menus look slightly different from each other, but the bulk of them are similar.
+I print everything for my three-year-old but don’t enforce the same amount of ‘perfection’ as I do for my five-year-old.
+Older kids and younger kids can enjoy these morning menu sheets!

 Because I work from home, our morning basket veers slightly from the purpose I see with many other homeschool families.
 Typically I see morning baskets that are used for family group time in the morning.
 They contain read-aloud books and activities the family does together.
 Our morning basket includes items that are special for morning play (while I’m still working) and then group activities that we do together.